Bachelor of Environments

 Units 3 & 4: A study score of at least 25 in English/English Language/Literature or at least 30 in EAL.

-Applicants intending to major in Civil Systems, Construction, Environmental Science, Geomatics, Environmental Engineering Systems or Property are required to undertake a bridging subject in Mathematics as breadth in first year.
+Applicants intending to major in Civil Systems, Construction, Environmental Science, Geomatics, Environmental Engineering Systems or Property is required to undertake a bridging subject in Mathematics as breadth in first year.
 This is equivalent to Units 3 and 4 Mathematical Methods, and requires a mathematics background equivalent to Units 1 and 2 Mathematical Methods.